 California requires minimum liability limits of 15/30/5 for bodily injury liability and property damage liability coverage.

 For example, you should add collision and comprehensive coverage if your car is worth more than a few thousand dollars.
 You'll probably be required to have both if your car is loaned or leased.

-Possible increase to California minimum insurance requirements
+Increase to California minimum insurance requirements

 Affinity group car insurance discounts in California

-|21st Century (Farmers subsidiary)||American Medical Association membership||4%|
+|21st Century||American Medical Association membership||4%|

-|Allied (Nationwide subsidiary)||Accountants, dentists, educators||10%|
+|Allied||Accountants, dentists, educators||10%|

 |Farmers||Accountants, aerospace engineers, dentists, educators, scientists||14%|